Last Updated: October 17th 2018

 Why do we disagree with the use of this chart?
 See the 8 reasons below.

-1. First and foremost is the fact that the chart cannot actually be found anywhere on AHAM’s official website or AHAM’s official test specification website.
+1. The chart cannot actually be found anywhere on AHAM’s official website or AHAM’s official test specification website.
 Even though a number of different consumer publications reference the chart above and give the source as AHAM, the fact that AHAM is indeed the source cannot be verified because the chart, as it has been reproduced by those same publications, doesn’t actually exist anywhere on any of AHAM’s websites.

 2. Only two of the capacities listed in the chart – 32 in the second and third row and 30 in the bottom row – correspond to actual capacities of dehumidifiers you can buy in stores.
 Reading the top row of the table, there are no 10, 14, 18, 22, or 26 pint dehumidifiers readily available for purchase anywhere online or in stores.